• Hungarian Language

 Cons

-• Hypoallergenic: Sussex Spaniel dogs don't do well with allergy sufferers by causing allergic reactions.
+• Allergy Friendliness: Sussex Spaniel dogs don't do well with allergy sufferers by causing allergic reactions.

-• Weight Gain Potential / Prone to Obesity: High: The Sussex Spaniel breed has a strong tendency to be overweight.
+• Obesity Tendency: High: The Sussex Spaniel breed has a strong tendency to be overweight.

 • Office Friendly: Sussex Spaniel is not the best dog breed for office environment.